centiservice/mats3/README.md

 Exercises the simplest request functionality: A single-stage service is set up.
 A Terminator is set up.
 Then an initiator does a request to the service, setting replyTo(Terminator). *(This example demonstrates one stack level request/reply, and state keeping between initiator and terminator)*

+**Again, remember that having both these endpoints (service and terminator) in the same (micro)service, in the same codebase, doesn't make sense in a real-world scenario:** The service endpoint would typically reside in a different service, in a different codebase - this is how you would communicate with it.

 ASCII-artsy, it looks like this, the line (pipe-char) representing the state that goes between Initiator and Terminator, but which is kept "on the wire" along with the message flow, i.e. along with the request out to Service, and then reply